Bangladesh to resume flights to India from Oct 28 under 'air bubble' arrangement

 On October 9, the Indian High Commission in Bangladesh announced resumption of online visa application services for Bangladeshi citizens.

 For now, visas will be provided in nine categories, including medical, business, employment, journalists and diplomats.
-(AGENCIES)
+(PTI)

 Bangladesh to resume flights to India from Oct 28 under ‘air bubble’ arrangement